-Canstar Blue’s honey review has seen Bramwells (ALDI), Beechworth, Capilano, Woolworths and Coles rated on variety/range, taste, consistency, packaging functionality, packaging appeal, value for money and overall satisfaction.
+Canstar Blue’s honey review has seen Bramwells (ALDI), Beechworth, B honey, Capilano, Woolworths, Happy Valley, Coles and Macro Organic rated on taste, consistency, range variety, packaging, value for money and overall satisfaction.

 See our Ratings Methodology.

 Winnie the Pooh isn’t the only one busy dipping his paws into the honeypot.
-Our latest survey results found that 62% of Aussies (who buy honey) add it to their breakfast, while one in three (35%) add a jar or bottle of the sweet stuff to their shopping trolley regularly.
-What’s more, about one in ten respondents admitted to considering getting their own beehive!
-Un-bee-lievable!”
+Our latest survey results found that 74% of Aussies who buy honey add it to their breakfast, while one in three (33%) add a jar or bottle of the sweet stuff to their shopping trolley regularly.
+What’s more, nearly one in ten respondents admitted to considering getting their own beehive (8%)!
+Un-bee-lievable!

-Canstar Blue surveyed more than 1,400 adults on the brands of honey they’ve purchased and consumed from a supermarket or grocer in the last three months.
-Respondents were asked to rate their brand of choice on various factors, including variety & range, taste, consistency, packaging functionality, packaging appeal, value for money and overall satisfaction.
+In 2021, Canstar Blue surveyed 1,400 Australian consumers on the brands of honey they purchased and consumed from a supermarket or grocer in the last three months.
+Brands were rated on range variety, taste, consistency, packaging, value for money and overall satisfaction.
 Those that met the minimum sample size (30 responses) are featured in our report.
 So, which brand of honey is hitting the sweet spot among Aussies?

 Here are the best brands for honey in Australia, as rated by consumers in Canstar Blue’s latest review:

 In addition to small kitchen appliances like toasters and kettles, ALDI also has its own range of honey to add to your list of breakfast essentials.
 Under the Bramwells brand, the German discount supermarket sells both Manuka honey and pure Australian honey.
-Its products are claimed to not contain artificial colours or flavours and preservatives.
+Its products are claimed to contain no artificial colours or flavours, or preservatives.

-Beechworth claims to have a flavour to suit all taste buds and even describes its Classic Beechworth Honey range as a ‘great all-rounder honey’ for enjoying straight of the jar or for cooking.
-Prices start from $4.95 for a 275g squeeze bottle and can reach up to $35 for a 3kg tub.
+Beechworth claims to have a flavour to suit all taste buds and even describes its Classic Beechworth Honey range as a ‘great all-rounder honey’ for enjoying straight out of the jar or for cooking.
+Prices usually start from $8.20 for a 400g squeeze bottle and can reach up to $22 for a 1.5kg tub.

 Of course, ALDI isn’t the only supermarket giant to release its own range of honey.
-Prices from the ‘fresh food people’ start from $5.30 for the 375g Woolworths Honey (Twist and Squeeze), and can fetch up to $11.50 for a 1kg pail of pure honey.
+Prices from the ‘Fresh Food People’ start from $5.50 for the 375g Woolworths Honey (twist and squeeze), and can fetch up to $5.70 for a 400g bottle of pure honey.
 Other honey products sold by the supermarket have also included the Woolworths Pure Australian Honey Jar and the Woolworths Pure Blend Honey, with both items weighing 500g and available for less than $6.

-Coles’ own supermarket brand of honey also includes several squeeze and jar varieties costing between $4.50-$11.50.
-Its range mostly includes alternative versions of the Coles Pure Australian Honey Squeeze which is available in 375g bottles, 500g squeeze bottles or jars, or 1kg squeeze bottles.
+Coles’ own supermarket brand of honey also includes several squeeze and jar varieties costing between $5.50-$15.
+The range includes the supermarket’s own line of pure Australian honey in 375g, 500g and 1kg options, which come in either a jar, squeeze bottle or tub.

-Other products include the Coles Australian Red Gum Honey, Coles New South Wales Snow Gum Honey and the Coles Queensland Macadamia Honey, each coming in a 400g jar and selling for $7.50.
+There’s also the Coles Australian Red Gum Honey, Coles New South Wales Snow Gum Honey and the Coles Queensland Macadamia Honey, each coming in a 400g jar and selling for $7.50.
 Coles additionally has its own Manuka honey, with the Coles Manuka Mgo 50+ Multifloral Honey available for $15 for 500g.

 What makes honey the bees’ knees?
-According to our survey, taste was the biggest driver of customer satisfaction, followed by consistency and value for money.
-And despite the deliciously sweet bite honey is known for, 20% of respondents said nothing tickles their taste buds better than a natural raw honey.
-Nearly one in five people also said they read the nutritional information on the labels.
-Although price is still a pretty important factor for many consumers, with one in four (25%) Australians generally picking the cheapest brand or opting for one on special.
+According to our survey, taste continues to be the biggest driver of customer satisfaction, followed by consistency and value for money.
+And despite the deliciously sweet bite honey is known for, 14% of respondents said nothing tickles their taste buds better than a natural raw honey.
+A similar portion (15%) also said they read the nutritional information on the labels.
+Price is also still a pretty important factor for many consumers, with one in five (20%) Australians generally picking the cheapest brand or opting for one on special.